Children‘s Picture Book Prize 2023

 We were looking for complete and original stories which must include minimum two completed spreads of illustrations that will charm and engage young children and help to build a love of reading they will keep for life.

 There is no fee to enter.

 - First prize of £1000

 - The Prize includes career advice from a leading children’s book agent, publicity through the Stratford Literary Festival and a ticket to the London Book Fair

 David Salariya, Founder and MD of The Salariya Book Company

 Annie Ashworth, Director of the Stratford Literary Festival

-Our 2019 winner, Manlu Tu, a graduate of the Anglia Ruskin Cambridge School of Art, will have her book, Look Daddy Look, a charming story about a forgetful hedgehog, published by Scribblers, an imprint of The Salariya Book Compnay Ltd, published in May 2020.
+Our 2019 winner, Manlu Tu, a graduate of the Anglia Ruskin Cambridge School of Art, will have her book, Look Daddy Look, a charming story about a forgetful hedgehog, published by Scribblers, an imprint of The Salariya Book Company Ltd, published in May 2020.
+Buy it here.

 Our 2017 winner, Camille Whitcher, a graduate of the Cambridge School of Arts Illustration MA, had her book Luna and The Moon Rabbit, a magical story based on a Far Eastern folk legend, published by Scribblers in 2018.

-We did not offer the prize in 2018.
+We did not award the prize in 2018.